collabnix/dockerlabs/beginners/docker/what-is-docker.md

 # What is Docker?

-The word "DOCKER" refers to several things.
-This includes an open source community project; tools from the open source project; Docker Inc., the company that is the primary supporter of that project; and the tools that the company formally supports.
-The fact that the technologies and the company share the same name can be confusing.
+In 2019 "DOCKER" refers to several things.
+This includes an open source community project which started in 2013; tools from the open source project; Docker Inc., the company that is the primary supporter of that project; and the tools that the company formally supports.

 Here's a quick explanation: